bioinfostudio/read-alignment/markdowns/01_introduction.md

 processing of the aligned BAM files.

 This data is the whole genome sequencing of a lung adenocarcinoma patient AK55.
-It was downloaded from `ERP001071` (a link is provided in the data source section).
+It was downloaded from `ERP001071`.
 Only the HiSeq2000 data for `Blood` and `liverMets` were analysed.

 Accession numbers associated with read data assigned by the European Bioinformatics Institute (EBI) start with ’ER’. e.g. ERP is the study ID